 Because the survey was conducted using a sample of telephone numbers, households (and thus persons living in households) that do not have telephone land lines were excluded from the sample population.
-This means that people without telephones, and people with cellphones only were excluded.
-People without land lines account for less than 6% of the target population.
+This means that people without telephones and people with cell phones only, were excluded.
+People without land lines account for about 8% of the target population.
 However, the survey estimates have been weighted to include persons without land lines.